yumuzi234/e8vm/readme.md

-These principles do not immediately lead to the best possible code comprehensibility, but they at least encourage code reading, and with some proper execution, they will hopefully close the feedback loop on code comprehensibility so that comprehensibility can improve by iterations.
+These principles do not immediately lead to the best possible code comprehensibility, but they at least encourage code reading, and with some proper execution, they will hopefully close the feedback loop on code comprehensibility so that comprehensibility can improve over iterations.

 Long live our code.